Security-Onion-Solutions/securityonion-docs/nids.rst

 NIPS
 ----

-Security Onion is designed to be passive and so Suricata runs in NIDS mode rather than NIPS (inline) mode.
+Security Onion is designed to be passive and so :ref:`suricata` runs in NIDS mode rather than NIPS (inline) mode.
 Running in NIPS mode would require manual configuration and we do not recommend or support it.

 More Information
 ----------------

-- For more information about Suricata, please see the :ref:`suricata`_ section.
+- For more information about :ref:`suricata`, please see the :ref:`suricata`_ section.